 Steinway Initiative

-MSU College of Education and Department of Music announces its All-Steinway School Initiative with the purchase of nine new pianos since April 2015.
-In addition to joining more than 175 institutions of higher learning and conservatories throughout the world with this distinction, the university seeks to become the only Mississippi school holding the prestigious honor.
+MSU College of Education and Department of Music is an All-Steinway School with the purchase of fifty new Steinway new pianos since its kick-off campaign in April 2012.
+Mississippi State University joins more than 250 institutions of higher learning and conservatories throughout the world with such distinction.
 Visit Giving to support the Steinway Initiative.

 Performance Opportunities